arzwa/MultilocusIsland/docs/draft-hapdip2.md

 ![
-Predicted allele frequency distributions for a single locus in the diploid multilocus model with homogeneous selective effects for different values of
-$N_e$ and $h$ (dominance coefficient of the invading alleles).
-Lines show the numerical approximations based on the diffusion theory, dots show results from individual-based simulations, based on taking a sample every 10 generations for 50000 generations after an initial 10000 generations to reach equilibrium.
-Other parameter settings are $Ls = 0.8, L=40, m/s=0.2, u=0.005s$.
-](/home/arthur_z/vimwiki/build/img/2023-05-03/domdriftdist.svg){#fig:driftdist}

-![
 Effect of drift on equilibrium differentiation and swamping thresholds for a range of dominance values $h$, ranging from overdominant local adaptation
 $h=-1$ (hybrids have an advantage), to underdominant local adaptation $h=2$